 Net metering does not shift costs, and APS's claims confuse the issues.
-In essence, the solar 22 23 customer passes excess generation from the rooftop system to APS for sale to other APS grid 24 users.
+In essence, the solar customer passes excess generation from the rooftop system to APS for sale to other APS grid users.
 APS sells it on behalf of the solar customer at retail rates and passes that revenue back to the solar customer through an offset credit.
-Because APS retains the revenue, the solar customer 25 26 is paying the full retail rate for the energy that is being offset.
+Because APS retains the revenue, the solar customer is paying the full retail rate for the energy that is being offset.

-The above is a simple to understand description of the relationship and is implicit in the Commission's solar policy program which views rooftop solar as part of APS's required solar 28 29 production capacity.
+The above is a simple to understand description of the relationship and is implicit in the Commission's solar policy program which views rooftop solar as part of APS's required solar production capacity.
 It demonstrates that net metering is not relevant to the analysis of what is a fair and reasonable resolution of APS's cost issues.
 The latter are independent of the metering.
-30

-There may be an administrative cost (apart from the Grid Support cost APS identifies) that APS can demonstrate and that can be considered, but paying solar customers with incremental cost based rates is confiscatory and not necessary to resolve the issues presented by APS.
+There may be an administrative cost (apart from the grid usage cost APS identifies) that APS can demonstrate and that can be considered, but paying solar customers with incremental cost based rates is confiscatory and not necessary to resolve the issues presented by APS.